 LWICT Curriculum Information and Documents

-The GNWT is committed to providing guidelines for the infusion of technology across NWT curriculum.
-This includes cooperation with DEC/DEAs to support teachers as well as students in the use of the continuum called, "Literacy with Information and Communication Technology" (LWICT).
+The GNWT is committed to providing guidelines for infusing technology across the NWT curriculum.
+This includes cooperation with education bodies to support teachers and students in the use of the continuum called, "Literacy with Information and Communication Technology" (LWICT).

 Today, technology is a part of almost every aspect of life and learning.
-Technology enables work and communication for business and pleasure often with a strong emphasis on hardware, software, portable devices, and "apps."
-However, it is not enough for students to be merely "ICT literate".
-21st Century citizens need a broader literacy that guides the use of these tools and applications.
+Technology enables work and communication for business and pleasure often with a strong emphasis on hardware, software, portable devices and apps.
+However, it is not enough for students to be merely "ICT literate."
+Twenty-first century citizens need a broader literacy that guides the use of these tools and applications.
 This "literacy with ICT" includes "learning about and choosing ICT to critically, creatively, and ethically use, produce, and communicate meaning."